end2endzone/ShellAnything/UserManual.md

 ## Plugin overview ##

-ShellAnything supports plugins which can be used to extend ShellAnything with more functionality.
-The support for plugins is in beta and support is limitted.
+ShellAnything supports plugins which can be used to extend ShellAnything with more functionality. **The support for plugins is in beta and features are limitted**.

 ShellAnything does not implement a plugin detection system.
 It cannot automatically detect and load plugin files.
 The reason is explained below.